shivannis/xandr-docs-public/xandr-docs/mobile-sdk/publisher-id-for-ios.md

 ---
 title: Publisher ID for iOS
-description: The publisher ID parameter provides publishers two options for resolving default placements when an ad request fails at the placement level ms.custom: ios-sdk ms.date : 10/28/2023
+description: The publisher_id parameter provides publishers two options for resolving default placements when an ad request fails at the placement level. ms.custom: ios-sdk ms.date: 10/28/2023
 ---

 # Publisher ID for iOS